ogle650/BlueFlyVario3Dsupport/README.md

 This support is only compatible with the last generation of BlueflyVario V23 Link of BlueFlyVario : https://www.blueflyvario.com/

+Support should be printed in ABS with more than 60% of infill.

 Still in developpement.
 First versions are not enough strong.
 Tests are still in progress...